But what if you move somewhere so multicultural that there are four official languages? You get a quirky unofficial fifth language!

 One thing about Singlish is it gets straight to the point.
 'Can' is a snappy way of saying yes to a request or whether something can be done, cutting 'sure, yes we can' to a simple 'can'.
-Can you grasp it?
+Can you dig it?
 Can!

 How to use it: Uncle: "Hey, can we go to this place for dinner?"; Auntie: "Can, I go chope now."

 Hawker centres are a foodie mecca in Singapore, and getting a table at the popular ones can be quite competitive.
 If you're tasked to brave the crowd for a seat, do it like a Singaporean.
 Don't say "I'll get a table", say "I chope lah".
-People actually 'chope' by placing a tissue packet (or any other handy items they can afford to lose) on the table - that's something you can try.
+Locals often 'chope' by placing a tissue packet (or any other handy items they can afford to lose) on the table - that's something you can try.

 How to use it: "Be considerate, just chope for four people, don't be too kiasu."